thehottgame/TheHoTTGame/Trinitarianism/Quest1.md

 - Load the file, go to the hole and refine the goal.
 - If you formulated the statement right it should split into `{!!} , {!!}` and you can check the types of terms the holes require.
-- Fill the holes, there are many proofs you can do!
+- Fill the holes.
+There are many proofs you can do!

-In general when `A : Type` is a type and `B : A → Type` is a predicate/dependent construction/bundle over `A`, we can write `Σ A B` as the collection of pairs `a , b` where `a : A` and `b : B a`.
+In general when `A : Type` is a type and `B : A → Type` is a predicate/dependent construction/bundle over `A`, we can write the type `Σ A B` whose terms are pairs `a , b` where `a : A` and `b : B a`.

 There are two ways of using a term in a sigma type.